papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/overview.md

 The [Asset Pallet](https://paritytech.github.io/polkadot-sdk/master/pallet_assets/index.html){target=_blank} facilitates the management of these assets by providing essential functions for handling them.

-Asset Hub acts as a management portal for asset creators, letting them mint and burn tokens, and get an overview of the total issuance across the Polkadot network, including tokens sent elsewhere in the network.
+Asset Hub acts as a management portal for asset creators, letting them mint and burn tokens and get an overview of the total issuance across the Polkadot network, including tokens sent elsewhere in the network.

 ### Local Assets